snowplow-archive/snowplow.github.com/_posts/2016-04-2x-snowplow-r79-black-swan-with-api-request-enrichment-released.md

 <h3>iglu_resolver.json</h3>

-If you are planning to use an Iglu registry with authentication, update your  to use a private `apikey` and the new `1-0-1` version of the [Iglu resolver configuration schema][new-resolver-conf].
+If you want to use an Iglu registry with authentication, add a private `apikey` to the registry's configuration entry and set the schema version to [1-0-1][resolver-conf-101].
 Here is an example:

 {% highlight json %}
 {